jage6277/Portfolio/README.md

 # Portfolio
-In this repository you will find some of the various projects I have worked on over the years.
+In this repository you will find some of the various projects I have worked on over the last few years.
 Here is a brief description for each of my projects:
 - **PureCycle Exploratory Data Analysis:**
   In this project I use Python, Jupyter notebooks, and various open source libraries to do exploratory data analysis around PureCycle's stock.
 Note that this is my most recent project.
 - **Schwarz Christoffel Transformations:**